racine-p-a/abuseIPDBv2_interface/README.md

 out-of-the-box.
 The only requirement is to use php_curl (do not worry : most web hosting - even mutualized ones - have it).

-The code is made with PHP7 (and might be compatible PHP5).
+The code is made with PHP7 (and might be compatible PHP5, feedbacks are welcome).

 It works with IPv4 and IPv6 addresses